-If you have the right to lien, and you preserved it by sending your notice, now it’s time to prepare the mechanic
+If you have the right to lien, and you preserved it by sending your notice, now it’s time to prepare the mechanics

 lien document.
 While this seems like a simple task, it’s not.
-Mechanic lien laws are very complex, and even if you have a proper mechanics lien form, there are many traps for the preparer who is inexperienced with the mechanic lien requirements.
-Take a look at this article, for example, about the Perils of using Do-It-Yourself Forms to File A Mechanic’s Lien.
+Mechanics lien laws are very complex, and even if you have a proper mechanics lien form, there are many traps for someone who is inexperienced with the mechanics lien requirements.
+Take a look at this article, for example, about the Perils of using Do-It-Yourself Forms to File A Mechanics Lien.

 You can use it to prepare a lien form ready for filing, which includes all of the following information: